cynthiahuallanca/Portfolio/Pandas/ReadMe.md

-Hi!
-Welcome back!!
-(If it's your first time, nice to meet you, I'm CH).
+## Summary

 This time you'll find an amazing analysis of School District.
 Please see below the index of the details.
-The information contained in it was created for the purpose of this exercise and doesn't represent reality.
+The information contained in it was created with the purpose of showing different scopes for anaysis and doesn't represent reality.

 If you have any comment, don't hesitate in contacting me.

 Thank you and enjoy the ride!
-CH*~~
+~~CH

-# Background
+### Background
 School district.
 To help the school board and mayor make strategic decisions regarding future school budgets and priorities.

-### District Summary
+#### District Summary
 Analysis of district-wide standardized test results
 * High level snapshot of the district's key metrics, including:
   * Total Schools